top of page

 The Golden Temple, also known as Sri Harmandir Sahib, is a sacred Sikh shrine located in Amritsar, India.
 It is not only a place of worship but also a symbol of equality, unity, and brotherhood.
-The temple's stunning architecture, adorned with gold leaf, attracts millions of visitors from around the world every year.
+The temple's stunning architecture, covered with gold leaf attracts millions of visitors from around the world every year.
 On the other hand, the Pakistani border, particularly the Wagah-Attari border, is a significant crossing point between India and Pakistan.
 It is famous for the daily flag-lowering ceremony known as the Wagah Border Ceremony.

 Darbar Sahib, also called the Golden Temple, is among the ancient religious locations for Indian Sikhs.

-Commissioned during the illustrious reign of Maharaja Singh, the ruler of Punjab in the 19th century, the temple embodies the rich cultural heritage and artistic legacy of the region.
-Its construction was a labor of love, a symbol of devotion to both faith and craftsmanship.
 The golden roof, a symbol of prosperity and divine connection, has proven the test of time, remaining of a spiritual significance and architectural excellence.

 Upon my arrival at the Golden Temple in the afternoon, I joined other visitors for lunch.
 I remained at the temple until nightfall to witness its nighttime appearance.